 Creating Great Leaders At Proteus Leadership!

-As an Education and Training company it is important that we practice what we preach, both in the education and professional development of our own staff, and in developing the product knowledge and facilitation skills of our program facilitators.
+As an Leadership and Management Training company it is important that we practice what we preach, both in the education and professional development of our own staff, and in developing the product knowledge and facilitation skills of our program facilitators.

 During January and February our teams from right across Australia attended internal training programs to assist in all of these areas.